The Holistic Time Coach The Holistic Time Coach

 We train practitioners who know that time is political, personal, and sacred.

-Inside the certification, you’ll learn how to help your clients honor their capacity, not punish it, how to untangle time from shame, and follow-through from self-worth.
+Inside the certification, you’ll learn how to help your clients honor their capacity, how to untangle time from shame, and follow-through from self-worth.

-You’ll learn frameworks and tools, and more importantly, how to meet your clients in these tender places where time gets messy.
+You’ll learn frameworks and tools, and more importantly, how to meet your clients in these tender places.

 Learn more about the certification and enroll here.
 We start July 31st.